dimasciput/GeoSight/docs/src/users/Adding indicators.md

 A new popup will appear.
 Here you can select your **spreadsheet** under "Choose File", the **area code column** (which will be used to univocally assign the rows in your spreadsheet to the correct corresponding administrative units on GeoSight) and the **value column**.
 Optionally you can choose extra columns as additional values to be shown in the indicator page.

+**The present version of GeoSight only supports .csv or .xls data.
+Other extensions such as .dbf will have to be converted beforehand.**

 At the end, click "Apply".
 Your indicator will now be filled with data and ready to be added to a project.

 ![ClickRefill](img/Tutorial5.3.png)